JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 For a full list of possible alternatives to JavaScript, see [CoffeeScript's wiki's list of 'Languages that compile to JavaScript'](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS)

+**Note**: the below comparisons are still a WIP.
+To fully support this claim, it would help to compare each languages' various "overall rating" on various aspects.
+Unfortunately, since I'm not familiar with every other language mentioned, it's very difficult for me to do that.
+If you are familiar with such languages, consider opening an issue on this repo and discussing it with me.

-Note: the below comparisons are still a WIP.
-They will be biased towards PureScript and will not yet fairly represent the corresponding side in some situations.
+In short, the below comparison will be biased towards PureScript and will not yet fairly represent the corresponding side in some situations.
 Consider this a starting point for your own research.

 #### PureScript vs TypeScript